Kalva014/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
+The camera tracks the baby(or non-speaking person) using computer vision and depending on the gestures of the baby, will cause the speaker to output what the baby needs.
+The speaker output will start the interaction with the parent/guardian.

 *Include videos or screencaptures of both the system and the controller.*